talicopanda/social-media-influence-analysis/README.md

 We restrict "content" to be simply represented by a string.
 Then, for an abstract content piece $c$ (defined next), let $s_c$ denote its string representation.
 Let $n \in \mathbb{N}$.

 We first introduce the concept of a latent space $S \subseteq \mathbb{R}^n$ to capture the relationship of tweet semantics.
 For a rigorous understanding of laten spaces, refer to [this article](https://towardsdatascience.com/understanding-latent-space-in-machine-learning-de5a7c687d8d) that explains laten space embeddings in a machine learning context similar to how we are using here.
-To put in simple terms, however, a latent embedding of our content (in our a case a tweet string) is an algorithm that embedds or "converts" a string to a vector in an $n$ dimensional space maintaining its semantic properties.
+To put in simple terms, however, a latent embedding of our content (in our a case a tweet string) is an algorithm that embedds (or "converts") a string to a vector in an $n$-dimensional space maintaining its semantic properties.
 That is, the location that this strings gets map to in this $n$-dimensional space represents the semantic meaning of the string in a way that other strings with similar semantic properties are mapped close (e.g. euclidean distance) to each other.
 The following image illustrates a 2D latent space where each datapoint is a tweet string and each cluster is a content tweeted about:

 <p align="center">
   <img src="assets/tweet_embedding_example.png"  width=50% height=50%>